 Acetylene from dicarboxylic acid

 Ethylene is also prepared by the action of ethanolic potassium hydroxide on ethyl bromide solution.
 The reactions process in two steps.
 Under suitable conditions, the intermediate vinyl bromide also is isolated.
 Sodamide in liquid ammonia is used instead of ethanolic potassium hydroxide in the acetylene preparation process.
-Since there is less tendency to form by-product.
+Since there is less tendency to form by-products.

-Chemical Properties of Acetylene
+Chemical properties of C2H2

-Uses of Acetylene Compounds
+Uses of acetylene

 - Vinyl cyanide is also prepared by passing the mixture of ammonia, steam, and air over the catalyst like oxide of the chemical elements molybdenum or cobalt.
-Vinyl acetate compounds in chemistry manufactured by passing the mixture of acetylene and acetic acid vapor over zinc acetate on charcoal at about 170°C used in the plastic industry for making plastic bottle, toys, etc.
+Vinyl acetate compounds in chemistry are manufactured by passing the mixture of C2H2 and CH3COOH vapor over zinc acetate on charcoal at about 170°C. This acetylene compound used in the plastic industry for making plastic bottles and toys.